 Myth #3: It's Hard to Find a Job

 Companies large and small are scrambling to find the skilled workers they need.
 In fact, millions of skilled trade jobs are going unfilled.
+(Consider these skilled trades that are in-demand now.)
 Some of the most in-demand jobs include electrician, welder, mechanic and plumber.
 Healthcare and IT jobs are also hot.